Omi036/Fromi/docs/managers/general.md

 # The Builtins Managers
 Take in mind that these are the **base** managers, meaning they could've changed in your project if someone updated them.

-For checking a spcific manager, check the respective page on the docs.
+For checking a specific manager, check the respective page on the docs.

 ## Index
 <ul>